DanAnt123/bountyhub-2004-2013/bounty_board_backend/assets/supabase.md

 ## Troubleshooting

-- If you encounter "missing function public.run_sql" errors, use the [Supabase SQL Editor](https://app.supabase.com/project/daxokjfnhmiaanrjdlor/sql) to manually create or update tables.
-Contact Supabase support if the project cannot execute schema changes via API.
+### Known Limitation for This Project

+- The Supabase API and automation tools cannot list or modify tables directly for this project because the required Postgres function `public.run_sql` is not available (attempting table listing results in "missing function public.run_sql" errors).
+- **To view, create, or modify tables:**
+  Use the [Supabase Dashboard SQL Editor](https://app.supabase.com/project/daxokjfnhmiaanrjdlor/sql) and manage all schema changes manually.
+- Contact Supabase support if this limitation needs to be lifted or for further troubleshooting.

 ---